-Colorectal cancer -- cancer of the colon and rectum -- is the second leading cause of cancer mortality in America.
+Colorectal cancer, cancer of the colon and rectum, is the second leading cause of cancer mortality in America.
 Colon cancer occurs in the large intestine.
 If the cancer is in the last 6 inches of the colon (the rectum), it is considered rectal cancer.
 The colon is the lower part of the digestive system, which processes food for energy and rids the body of solid waste.
 Together, these cancers are referred to as colorectal cancers.
 Most colorectal cancers begin as benign adenomas, or polyps that grow on the inner lining of the colon or rectum.
-These growths spread very slowly, taking from 10 - 20 years to become cancerous.
+These growths spread very slowly, taking from 10 to 20 years to become cancerous.
 Regular screening tests can identify and remove polyps before they become cancerous.
 Once colorectal cancer is diagnosed, the prognosis depends on how much the cancer has spread.

 Most cases of colorectal cancer occur in people over 50.
 Although colorectal cancer is responsible for thousands of deaths every year, it is highly treatable if caught early.